Tree embeddings and nonuniqueness in site percolation: Background and Notation

+Section~\ref{sect:ccp} develops the general connectivity criterion for arbitrary locally finite graphs, including the lower bound on two-point connectivity under uniqueness and its nonuniqueness consequence.
+In Section~\ref{sect:planarg} we build the embedded-forest separation scheme and derive exponential decay of two-point connection probabilities in the matching graph; combined with the results of Section~\ref{sect:ccp}, this yields nonuniqueness in the intermediate regime.
+Section~\ref{sect:5} reduces the near-critical high-density regime to a polygon-counting hypothesis by analyzing end structure and infinite $0$-$*$-clusters.
+Section~\ref{sect:6} verifies this hypothesis for triangulations.
+Finally, Section~\ref{sect:up} introduces the binary-tree version of uniform percolation and a triangulation/stability argument, completing the proof of Theorem~\ref{mt1} for general properly embedded planar graphs.

-\subsection{Background and Notation}
+\section{Background and Notation}

 Let $G=(V,E)$ be an infinite, connected graph.
-Let $\hat{G}=(V,\hat{E})$ be the graph obtained from $G$ by \begin{itemize} \item removing any edge of $G$ joining the same vertex; \item if multiple edges joining the same pair of vertices exist, keeping exactly such edge for each pair of vertices but removing all the others. \end{itemize} It is straightforward to check that $p_c^{site}(G)=p_c^{site}(\hat{G})$.
-Hence without loss of generality, all graphs in this paper are assumed simple in the sense that \begin{itemize} \item each edge has two distinct endpoints; and \item there exists at most one edge joining two distinct vertices. \end{itemize}
+Let $\hat{G}=(V,\hat{E})$ be obtained from $G$ by \begin{itemize} \item removing loops; and \item removing multiple edges while keeping exactly one edge between each unordered pair of distinct vertices. \end{itemize} It is straightforward to check that $p_c^{site}(G)=p_c^{site}(\hat{G})$.
+Hence, without loss of generality, all graphs in this paper are assumed \emph{simple}.